- May

 Participants

-135-440 SEK50% discount for those 26 and under.
+350 SEK50% discount for those 26 and under.
 10% discount for students, pensioners and the unemployed.
-15% discount for subscribers.The Main Hall currently has capacity for 1,770 people, spread across the stalls, first and second balconies and choir balcony.
-Each floor can be accessed by lift or the stairs.
-Due to the location of pillars, a number of seats have a fully or partially restricted view.
-These are indicated in the booking system.
-The hall has six wheelchair places.
+15% discount for subscribers.The Grünewald Hall has capacity for up to 460 people, spread across the stalls and gallery.
+Both floors can be accessed by lift and the stairs.
+The hall has two wheelchair places.

 -